- Choosing a Wedding DJ

 As I understand it, this is a direct carryover from the old days.
 Remember records, tapes, CDs (which I loved), and buying individual MP3 files from Amazon and Apple (which I still love)?
 The latter are digital ways of listening to music like Spotify, so that’s a little more familiar.
 The former forms of buying music involved physical packaging that typically contained the licensing info.

-Question 5: When trying to choose a wedding DJ, why should we care about their equipment?
+Question 5: Why should we care about their equipment?

 As a wedding photographer, there are multiple reasons that I show up to weddings with more than one camera.
 The most important one, however, is that cameras can break.
 The same goes for wedding DJ equipment!